 A SNAIL (laying)

-Form a long and a short rope out of clay.
-Roll the long one like a snail’s house.
-The short rope will be the body.
+Form a long and a short line out of clay.
+Roll the long one like a snail’s shell.
+The short line will be the body.
 Connect both, house and body, as mentioned before by scratching lines, dampening the areas and smoothening it.
-With a toothstick you can draw eyes.
+With a tooth stick you can draw eyes.

 Cover the inside of a small cup or bowl with some tissue.
 Form a ball out of the clay and put it into the bowl.
-Now pull a hole into the middle of your ball with your thumb – but the thumb shouldn’t touch the ground.
-Widen this hole carefully with your finger.
-Slowly the clay will be pressed towards the bowl and will be brought into the shape of a pot.
+Now push the ball carefully with your thumb to make it as big as the cup.
+Slowly the clay will be pressed towards the bowl and will take the shape of a pot.
 The sides should be about 1cm thick.
 Finally, even it with wet fingers.
 It can dry inside the bowl.

 You can take the pot out of the bowl and scratch patterns into the wet clay.